Kim Sung-min (judoka)

 Kim Sung-Min (born 29 June 1987) is a South Korean judoka.
 He graduated from Yong In University.
 At the 2008 Asian Judo Championships, his first international adult competition, he won a gold medal.
 He went on to win a bronze medal in the 2011 World Judo Championships.

-At the 2012 Summer Olympics, he reached the semi-finals where he lost to eventual champion Teddy Riner.
+At the 2012 Summer Olympics, Kim reached the semi-finals where he lost to eventual champion Teddy Riner.
 He then lost his bronze medal match to Rafael Silva.

-At the 2016 Summer Olympics, he was knocked out in the second round to Roy Meyer.
+At the 2016 Summer Olympics, Kim was knocked out in the second round to Roy Meyer.